yuhuang-lab/yuhuang-lab.github.io/_pages/about.md

 hardware, AI, medical imaging (fMRI and fNIRS), eye tracking, and mobile sensing, collaborating with researchers from Security, Education, Psychology and Neuroscience.
 We also work on social aspects in the software engineering community.

-All (not limited to) the following questions are of interest in my group and I look forward to hearing crazy ideas from students!
+All (but not limited to) the following questions are of interest in my group and I look forward to hearing crazy ideas from students!

 - How do programming experts become experts?